Mixed moduli in 3d N=4 higher-genus quivers: Counting marginal operators in Lagrangian 3d theories

 where the coefficients $c_{\jH,\jC}$ are characters of the (electric and magnetic) flavour symmetry groups.
 We aim to determine these coefficients for $\jH+\jC\leq 2$.

 It is worth pointing out that at the order $x_{\pm}^4$ that we consider, the denominator $1-x_+^2x_-^2$ can be entirely ignored and one has

 \paragraph{Notation for an order on representation.}

 While at intermediate steps the index is expressed as a sum of monomials in the topological fugacities, these eventually recombine into characters of~$\Gmag$, multiplied by characters of~$\Gelec$ and by the single-particle indices~\eqref{BjHjC-notation}.
 In this way, the coefficients $c_{\jH,\jC}$ are characters of the full flavour symmetry $\Gelec\times\Gmag$, which indicate in which representations of $\Gelec\times\Gmag$ the various protected operators transform.
-Throughout the paper, we do not distinguish representations and their characters.
+Throughout the paper, \emph{we do not distinguish representations and their characters}.
+In particular, we denote by $R_1+R_2$ and $R_1R_2$ the direct sum and the tensor product of two representations.

-To be precise, because $A$-type multiplets contribute negatively to the index, $c_{\jH,\jC}$ ($\jH,\jC\geq 1$) can be characters of virtual representations $R\ominus R'$, namely the character of some representation~$R$ minus that of another representation~$R'$.
+To be precise, because $A$-type multiplets contribute negatively to the index, $c_{\jH,\jC}$ ($\jH,\jC\geq 1$) can be characters of virtual representations $R - R'$, namely the character of some representation~$R$ minus that of another representation~$R'$.
 We introduce the notation

-to denote that the right-hand side is a sub-representation of the left-hand side, namely that $R_1\ominus R_2$ is a non-virtual representation of the symmetry group of interest.
-This latter condition generalizes readily to virtual representations: $R_1\ominus R'_1\geqrep R_2\ominus R'_2$ if $R_1\oplus R'_2\ominus R'_1\ominus R_2$ is a representation, namely if $R'_1\oplus R_2$ is a sub-representation of $R_1\oplus R'_2$.
+to denote that the right-hand side is a sub-representation of the left-hand side, namely that $R_1 - R_2$ is a non-virtual representation of the symmetry group of interest.
+This latter condition generalizes readily to virtual representations: $R_1 - R'_1\geqrep R_2 - R'_2$ if $R_1 + R'_2 - R'_1 - R_2$ is a representation, namely if $R'_1 + R_2$ is a sub-representation of $R_1 + R'_2$.